210517-Enterprise/demos/week3/JavaSEAPIs/README.md

 ## `Thursday`
 - :star: Remember that the 20 Java Problems are due tomorrow!
 - :star: If you haven't attempted yet, please try completing the custom [ArrayList, MergeSort, and BubbleSort Challenge](https://classroom.github.com/a/6-0WFWWc) (It has a list of resources to time complexity)
-- :star: Read: [Breadth First Search](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/tutorial/) and read through [this code](https://github.com/williamfiset/Algorithms/blob/master/src/main/java/com/williamfiset/algorithms/graphtheory/BreadthFirstSearchRecursive.java) -- *it helps to rewrite it in your IDE to familiarize yourself with the concept*.
+- :star: Watch: [Breadth First Search](https://www.hackerearth.com/practice/algorithms/graphs/breadth-first-search/tutorial/) and read through [this code](https://github.com/williamfiset/Algorithms/blob/master/src/main/java/com/williamfiset/algorithms/graphtheory/BreadthFirstSearchRecursive.java) -- *it helps to rewrite it in your IDE to familiarize yourself with the concept*.
   - Attempt the practice problems
 - Collections: Set, Maps, Queue
 - Hash Functions